 Do you feel trapped by your fear?
-Jan Silvious says the best way we can fight fear is by closely guarding our thought life.
+Jan Silvious says the best way to fight fear is to closely guard your thought life.

 “One of the things we have to understand about fear is that it really does start with a thought.
 Any thought can trigger fear and then our brain will just go crazy with it.
 We need to understand that we can speak to our brains and tell our brains to calm down.
 We can tell our brain to not go there.”